Skip to Content

 5. Respect the Quiet Hours

 Germans love their rules and laws.
-If you visit the country and end up bending some of its precious rules, it won’t go unnoticed.
+If you visit the country and bend some of its precious rules, it won’t go unnoticed.
 Don’t be surprised if a random person will point out that you messed up.

-Citizens are expected to respect the unwritten “Ruhezeit” rules in the country.
+Citizens are expected to respect the country’s unwritten “Ruhezeit” rules.
 The word Ruhezeit translates to quiet time.
-This tradition is generally at night from 10 p.m. to 7 a.m., Sundays, and holidays.
-Germans living in a smaller city may also have an afternoon time slot.
-This quiet time is generally from 1-3 p.m.
+This tradition is generally observed at night, from 10 p.m. to 7 a.m., Sundays and holidays.
+Germans living in a smaller city may also have an afternoon time slot, generally from 1-3 p.m.

-Be a good sport and try to keep your celebrations quiet during the holidays.
-If you don’t abide and your neighbors complain, you can get a fine or court order.
+Be a good sport and keep your celebrations quiet during the holidays.
+You can get a fine or court order if you don’t abide and your neighbors complain.

 See Related: Things Not to Do In Germany: Cultural Do’s & Don’ts to Know